Konsol AI

 French Cuisine

-Basically, a Béchamel sauce is white sauce as the foundation.
+Basically, a béchamel sauce is a white sauce as the foundation.

--Adding cheese to it and you get a cheese sauce
+-cheese to it you get a cheese sauce

--Adding white wine to it and you get a white wine sauce
+-mustard to it you get a mustard sauce

--Adding parsley to it and you get a parsley sauce
+-parsley to it you get a parsley sauce

 Swedish Cuisine